Course navigation

 Testing Your Skills

-A skill that works once isn't reliable — it needs to produce the same quality output across different inputs.
-This lesson covers how to test slash command invocation, auto-detection, and output consistency, then keep a regression log so you notice regressions when you edit a skill.
+A skill that works once is not reliable — it needs to produce the same quality output across different inputs.
+Test slash command invocation, auto-detection, and output consistency, then keep a regression log so you notice regressions when you edit a skill.

 Method 1 — “Try in chat” from the skills page

-The fastest way to test a skill after creating or editing it is to use the Try in chat button in the claude.ai skills manager.
-It opens a fresh conversation with the skill pre-loaded so you can immediately type a test prompt.
+The fastest way to test a skill after creating or editing it is the Try in chat button in the claude.ai skills manager.
+It opens a fresh conversation with the skill pre-loaded so you can type a test prompt immediately.

 claude.ai/customize/skills